Richard Armitage Bio: His Story In His Word – Video Exclusive, News, Photos, Age, Height

 Armitage began with very small roles in film, such as being a Naboo fighter pilot in Star Wars: Episode I – The Phantom Menace.
 His first role in a large production was in the BBC television film Sparkhouse, where he played the supporting actor John Standring.
 His first significant role in a film was his work in the independent movie Frozen.
 In 2011 he played Heinz Kruger, a Nazi soldier, in the Marvel franchise film Captain America: The First Avenger.

-Armitage didn’t gain international success until he was cast as the dwarf leader Thorin Oakenshield in the The Hobbit Trilogy, one of his best known roles outside of the United Kingdom.
+Armitage didn’t gain international success until he was cast as the dwarf leader Thorin Oakenshield in The Hobbit Trilogy, one of his best-known roles outside of the United Kingdom.

 Richard Armitage Bio: Later Theater Work